MrBrownNL/Advent-of-Code-2024/README.md

 - Day 5:
   - Lazy day, used AI to generate Python code to solve the puzzles, learned about the set object and reverse function.
 - Day 6:
   - Used the previous learned grid iterating techniques to solve part 1 which was quite easy.
-I had no idea how to solve part 2 so I borrowed code from @wijnand-gritter and made an attempt to optimize the brute force way which partly worked but is still under [Open questions](#Open-questions).
+I had no idea how to solve part 2 so I borrowed code from @wijnand-gritter and made an attempt to optimize the brute force way which is about 10% faster.
+I was not satisfied with this and used AI to optimise it using a recursive dfs approach which reduced processing time with 75%!
 - Day 7:
   - Used AI for initial code for part 1, learned about the product module, implemented part 2 and refactored the code.
 - Day 8: